-Once your hospice benefit starts, Original Medicare will cover everything you need related to your terminal illness, even if you choose to remain in a Medicare Advantage Plan or other Medicare health plan.
-If you were in a Medicare Advantage Plan before starting hospice care, you can stay in that plan, as long as you pay your plan's premiums.
+Once you start getting hospice care, Original Medicare will cover everything you need related to your terminal illness, even if you choose to remain in a Medicare Advantage Plan or other Medicare health plan.

-If you stay in your Medicare Advantage Plan, you can choose to get services not related to your terminal illness from either providers in your plan's network or other Medicare providers.
+If you were in a Medicare Advantage Plan before starting hospice care, you can stay in that plan as long as you pay your plan's premiums.
+You can choose to get covered services for any health problems not related to your terminal illness from either your plan or Original Medicare.